Prince of Persia: The Sands of Time: Plot

 Time rewinds to before the attack on the Maharaja's palace, and the Prince, still in possession of the Dagger and his memories, runs ahead to warn Farah of the Vizier's treachery.
 It is now revealed that the Prince has been recounting his tale to Farah, and as he finishes, the Vizier enters to kill him.
 The Prince kills the Vizier and returns the Dagger to Farah, who believes his narrative was just a story.
-The Prince passionately kisses Farah but she rebukes him because she no longer has any memory of ever having fallen in love with him.
-The Prince promptly rewinds time to undo his kiss.
+The Prince kisses Farah but she rebukes him because she no longer has any memory of having fallen in love with him.
+The Prince rewinds time to undo his kiss.
 In parting, the Prince mentions a private word Farah told him during their time in the tomb, leaving her amazed and proving to her that what he had told her was indeed real.

 Development

 The development of the initial concept work for The Sands of Time began in the second quarter of 2001, after Ubisoft had bought the Prince of Persia license.
 While Ubisoft held the Prince of Persia catalog, the actual IP still belonged to the series original creator Jordan Mechner, but he was initially unwilling to return to the series after poor experiences with Prince of Persia 3D.
 The game was developed by Ubisoft Montreal, which was also a year into developing Tom Clancy's Splinter Cell.
 After some mock assets had been created, Ubisoft asked Mechner to come and help develop the game, showing them their concepts and the assets as AVIs.
 Mechner was impressed by Ubisoft's work and came on board as a creative consultant.
 He soon became more involved with the project, becoming the game's designer and writer.
 Full production began in June 2001, and at its peak was worked on by a staff of 65 people, internally known as "PoP Team".
+Art director Raphael Lacoste noted that the crew was mostly young, including recent college graduates, with the overall mood being "try and make mistakes, and have a lot of fun creating this new IP."
 Development ran parallel to that of Splinter Cell, and as part of their research, the development team read One Thousand and One Nights, a collection of stories originating from the Middle East that Mechner had previously used as inspiration when designing the original Prince of Persia.
 Over the course of production, the team ran through over 150 different versions before the retail version.